Skip to main content

 In fact, by some estimates, many men with average-sized penises seek penis enlargement surgeries because they think they’re below average.
 From 2013-2017 alone, over 45,000 penis enhancements were done globally—and that doesn’t include other enhancement methods like surgery, fillers, pills, or injections.

-Because men primarily see only one type of penis portrayed as desirable in porn—though smaller than average penises have inspired specific and separate fetish genres—and explicit content is their main frame of reference to compare themselves to, many needlessly criticize their own bodies and even avoid romantic encounters due to anxiety about their bodies.
+Because men primarily see only one type of penis portrayed as desirable in porn—though smaller than average penises have inspired specific and separate fetish genres—and explicit content is their main frame of reference to compare themselves to, many needlessly criticize their bodies and even avoid romantic encounters due to anxiety about their bodies.

 Store - Love